Bolivarian National Armed Forces of Venezuela: Russian loans and the Chinese K-8W light jet

 In September 2008, Russia provided Venezuela with a $1 billion loan to buy Russian weapons.
 Venezuela has shown interest on the following weapons: TOR-M1 SAM systems, T-72 tanks, Su-35 jet fighters and Il-76 military cargo aircraft.
 Despite the interest and the Russian credit line, no deal has been finalized.
 In October 2008 Rosoboronexport informed that Venezuela was close to buying among other things a "large shipment of BMP-3" infantry fighting vehicles.
 The deal was not finalized.

 Also in September Chávez confirmed that Venezuela purchased 24 K-8 Karakorum trainer jets from China.
 The deal, which is estimated to be worth between $72–$84 million, was the biggest Venezuelan arms deal of 2008.

 On 21 July 2010, one K-8W crashed during a training flight.
 A statement by Venezuelan Air Force commander blamed engine failure.
 Both pilot and assistant ejected.

 Venezuela acquired an undisclosed number of SA-24 Igla-S man-portable surface to air missiles.
 The SA-24 Igla-S is the most advanced version built in Russia.
 This acquisition was only confirmed after 50 SA-24 Igla-S were paraded by soldiers in Caracas in April 2009.
 In reaction to the acquisition the US State Department declared: "We are concerned about Venezuelan arms purchases that exceed its needs and are therefore potentially destabilizing."

 In September 2009, Russia agreed to loan Venezuela over $2 billion to finance the purchase of weapons including tanks and advanced anti-aircraft missiles.
 It was stated that because of lower crude prices, the country needed to borrow the money for defence spending to avoid cuts in education and health.
 The deal includes orders for 92 T-72 tanks and the Buk-M2, S-125 Neva/Pechora missile system and S-300 air-defence systems and also the BM-30 Smerch rocket artillery system.
 President Hugo Chávez stated that "Venezuela has no plans to invade anybody, or to be aggressive towards anybody," and "with these rockets it's going to be very difficult for foreign planes to come and bomb us".
 Chávez repeated Venezuela's commitment to developing nuclear power for peaceful purposes with the help of Russia and reiterated his strong opposition to nuclear weapons.

 Contract with China for modernization of the Venezuelan Marine Corps

 Venezuelan President Hugo Chávez said in 2012 that his government will buy amphibious tanks from China for its military.
 Chávez isn't saying how many of the armored vehicles Venezuela intends to buy, but says the deal signed Tuesday calls for a Chinese company to begin delivering the tanks next year.
 He announced the deal in a speech to troops, saying the $500 million cost will be financed through loans that China has offered Venezuela in exchange for oil shipments.

 The new armored equipment arrived in the country in 2014 and are now at the service of the Venezuelan Marine Corps.

+China has also sent HQ 9 and HQ 16 air defense systems to Venezuela.